About this practice

-I earned my Ph.D. in Clinical Psychology from the University of California, Berkeley, completed my predoctoral internship at NYU/Bellevue Hospital, and my postdoctoral fellowship at NYU Child Study Center, where I later served as a Clinical Assistant Professor.
-These experiences shaped my focus on supporting clients facing emotionally complex and high-intensity challenges with both compassion and clinical precision.
+I studied psychology at Stanford and earned my PhD in Clinical Psychology from UC Berkeley.
+I completed my predoctoral internship at NYU/Bellevue Hospital and my postdoctoral fellowship at the NYU Child Study Center.
+I later joined the faculty there as a Clinical Assistant Professor.

 What Clients Can Expect